 How to Use Slow Shutter Speed With a Flash to Freeze Motion in a Photo

-In this tutorial from the Intermediate Flash Photography course, we’re going to be talking about how to use a slow shutter speed and a flash to get really cool images like this:
+In this tutorial from the Intermediate Flash Photography course, we’re going to be talking about how to use a slow shutter and a flash to get really cool images like this:

 image with slow shutter speedimage with slow shutter speedimage with slow shutter speed